Appointed Board Member – Greg Allnutt MNZM

 General Board Member – Deb Bowry

-Deb is currently on the New Zealand Water Polo Board and has an interest in vast aquatic sports whether it is in the pool or in the ocean.
+Deb is a previous board member for New Zealand Water Polo and has an interest in vast aquatic sports whether it is in the pool or in the ocean.
 She is of Samoan descent and loves the diversity that surfing provides for all walks of life in our beautiful country.

 Deb brings knowledge and experience from seven years on the NZ Water Polo Board with a clear understanding of the difference between governance and management.
 Deb is currently the Assistant Regional Sports Director for School Sport Canterbury with a finance portfolio aimed at helping grow revenue streams in the sporting environment.